Rivière des Chutes: Source

-This river of the Batiscanie rises in "Lac Noir" (Black Lake) (popularly designated "Morin Lake"), located at 1.7 km (measured in direct line) at the East of Lac-à-la-Tortue, at the limit of Hérouxville, Quebec (Row X) and Saint-Narcisse (Row "Côte Saint-Pierre Coté Sud" and First row of Radnor).
+This river of the Batiscanie rises in "Lac Noir" (Black Lake) (popularly designated "Morin Lake"), located at 1.7 km (measured in direct line) to the east of Lac-à-la-Tortue, at the limit of Hérouxville, Quebec (Row X) and Saint-Narcisse (Row "Côte Saint-Pierre Coté Sud" and First row of Radnor).
 Because of the geographical position of the lake, the "chemin de la Grande ligne" (Great Line road) makes a curve around the lac on the north.
 Formerly, the discharge from the "Lac Noir" (Black Lake) flows to Ataca Lake (located in Hérouxville, located at 0.8 km lower to the west), which flows to "Lac à la Tortue" (Turtle Lake) where it discharges at the limit of Hérouxville and Lac-à-la-Tortue (a sector of Shawinigan).
 Following a better irrigation of these wetlands, the "Lac Noir" (Black lake) shrank and instead flows south into the "Rivière des chutes".

 Thus, the main source of the "Rivière des Chutes" begins at the edge of the Lordships of Batiscan and Champlain, in a wet area, where it flows southeast for approximately 1.9 km (measured in a straight line) in the First row of Radnor.
-Being sometimes tortuous, the path of this small river roughly follows the "Grande ligne" (Great line) on 3.4 km (measured in a straight line), crossing back and for this limit on eight times between the 1st row of Radnor and Frigon road.
-To overcome this obstacle (course of the river), a 2.6 km road segment passes about 140 m south of the "Grande Ligne" (Great line) in the "First row of the falls" (Premier rang des chutes).
+Being sometimes tortuous, the path of this small river roughly follows the "Grande ligne" (Great line) on 3.4 km (measured in a straight line), crossing back and forth this limit eight times between the 1st row of Radnor and Frigon road.
+To overcome this obstacle (the course of the river), a 2.6 km road segment passes about 140 m south of the "Grande Ligne" (Great Line) in the "First row of the falls" (Premier rang des chutes).